No item(s) available in cart.

 12.1.
 INTRODUCTION:

-High temperature hydrogen crack (HTHC), also called hot hydrogen crack, is a problem which concerns steels operating at elevated temperatures (typically above 400°C) in hydrogen environments, in refinery, petrochemical and other chemical facilities and, possibly, high pressure steam boilers.
-It is not to be confused with hydrogen embrittlement or other forms of low temperature hydrogen damage.
+High-temperature hydrogen crack (HTHC), also called hot hydrogen crack, is a problem that concerns steels operating at elevated temperatures (typically above 400°C) in hydrogen environments, in a refinery, petrochemical and other chemical facilities and, possibly, high-pressure steam boilers.
+It is not to be confused with hydrogen embrittlement or other forms of low-temperature hydrogen damage.

-High temperature hydrogen crack (HTHC) is the result of hydrogen dissociating and dissolving in the steel, and then reacting with the carbon in solution in the steel to form methane.
-This can result in either surface decarburization, when the reaction mostly occurs at the surface and draws carbon from the material or internal decarburization when atomic hydrogen penetrates the material and reacts with carbon to form methane, which accumulates at grain boundaries and/or precipitate interfaces, and cannot diffuse out of the steel.
-This causes the fissures and cracking which are typical of High temperature hydrogen crack (HTHC).
+High-temperature hydrogen crack (HTHC) is the result of hydrogen dissociating and dissolving in the steel, and then reacting with the carbon in solution in the steel to form methane.
+This can result in either surface decarburization, when the reaction mostly occurs at the surface and draws carbon from the material, or internal decarburization when atomic hydrogen penetrates the material and reacts with carbon to form methane, which accumulates at grain boundaries and/or precipitate interfaces, and cannot diffuse out of the steel.
+This causes fissures and cracks which are typical of High-temperature hydrogen cracks (HTHC).

-Surface decarburization results in a decrease in hardness and increase in ductility of the material near the surface.
-This is usually only a minor concern for these types of application.
-However, internal decarburization, and in particular the formation of methane and consequent development of voids, can lead to substantial deterioration of mechanical properties due to loss of carbides and formation of voids, and catastrophic failure.
+Surface decarburization results in a decrease in hardness and an increase in ductility of the material near the surface.
+This is usually only a minor concern for these types of applications.
+However, internal decarburization, and in particular the formation of methane and consequent development of voids, can lead to substantial deterioration of mechanical properties due to loss of carbides formation of voids, and catastrophic failure.

-The main factors influencing High temperature hydrogen crack (HTHC) are the hydrogen partial pressure, the temperature of the steel and the duration of the exposure.
+The main factors influencing High-temperature hydrogen crack (HTHC) are the hydrogen partial pressure, the temperature of the steel, and the duration of the exposure.
 Damage usually occurs after an incubation period, which can vary from a few hours to many years depending on the severity of the environment.
-High temperatures and low hydrogen partial pressures favour surface decarburization while the opposite conditions (lower temperature, high hydrogen partial pressure) favour fissuring.
-In addition, the composition of the steel influences the resistance to High temperature hydrogen crack (HTHC); in particular elements that tie-up carbon in stable precipitates such as Cr, Mo and V are very important.
-Increasing content of such elements increases the resistance to High temperature hydrogen crack (HTHC), and Cr-Mo steels with more than 5% Cr, and austenitic stainless steels, are not susceptible to High temperature hydrogen crack (HTHC).
+High temperatures and low hydrogen partial pressures favor surface decarburization while the opposite conditions (lower temperature, high hydrogen partial pressure) favor fissuring.
+In addition, the composition of the steel influences the resistance to High-temperature hydrogen cracks (HTHC); in particular, elements that tie up carbon in stable precipitates such as Cr, Mo, and V are very important.
+Increasing the content of such elements increases the resistance to High-temperature hydrogen crack (HTHC), and Cr-Mo steels with more than 5% Cr, and austenitic stainless steels, are not susceptible to High-temperature hydrogen crack (HTHC).

 If steel is exposed to very hot hydrogen, the high temperature enables the hydrogen molecules to dissociate and to diffuse into the alloy as individual diffusible atoms.
 There are two stages to the damage:

-1. First, dissolved carbon in the steel reacts with the surface hydrogen and escapes into the gas as methane.
-This leads to superficial decarburization and a loss of strength in the surface.
-Initially the damage is not visible.
+First, dissolved carbon in the steel reacts with the surface hydrogen and escapes into the gas as methane.
+This leads to superficial decarburization and a loss of strength on the surface.
+Initially, the damage is not visible.

-2. Second, the reduction in the concentration of dissolved carbon creates a driving force which dissolves the carbides in the steel.
+Second, the reduction in the concentration of dissolved carbon creates a driving force that dissolves the carbides in the steel.
 This leads to a loss of strength deeper in the steel and is more serious.
-At the same time some hydrogen atoms diffuse into the steel and combine with carbon to form tiny pockets of methane at internal surfaces such as grain boundaries and defects.
-This methane gas cannot diffuse out of the metal, and collects in the voids at high pressure and initiates cracks in the steel.
+At the same time, some hydrogen atoms diffuse into the steel and combine with carbon to form tiny pockets of methane at internal surfaces such as grain boundaries and defects.
+This methane gas cannot diffuse out of the metal collects in the voids at high pressure and initiates cracks in the steel.
 This selective leaching of carbon is a more serious loss of strength and ductility.

-High temperature hydrogen crack (HTHC) can be managed by using a different steel alloy, one where the carbides with other alloying elements, such as chromium and molybdenum, are more stable than iron carbides.
-Surface oxide layers are ineffective as a protection as they are immediately reduced by the hydrogen forming water vapour.
+High-temperature hydrogen crack (HTHC) can be managed by using a different steel alloy, one where the carbides with other alloying elements, such as chromium and molybdenum, are more stable than iron carbides.
+Surface oxide layers are ineffective as protection as they are immediately reduced by the hydrogen forming water vapor.

 Later-stage damage in the steel component can be seen using ultrasonic examination which detects the large defects created by methane pressure.
 These large defects in a stressed component are usually the cause of failure in service: which is usually catastrophic as hot inflammable hydrogen gas escapes rapidly.

-Our team well expect of manufacturing High Temperature Hydrogen Crack specimen for Non-Destructive Testing.
-It is to evaluate the flaw using Non-Destructive Testing Methods along with we are providing inspection report with photograph.
+Our team will expect to manufacture High Temperature Hydrogen Crack specimens for Non-Destructive Testing.
+It is to evaluate the flaw using Non-Destructive Testing Methods along with we are providing an inspection report with a photograph.